BlockableInc/wealth-e-contracts/Specifications.md

 The crowdsale will have a firm cap set in ETH.
 The hardcap is to be converted from USD to ETH prior to the sale commencing and set using `setCap`.
 Hardcap setter allows a one time setting of that hard cap (ETH equivalent of USD hardcap)

 In addition to the ETH hardcap, no more than `300 million` tokens are to be sold in this sale.

+- [x] test coverage complete

+## Presale Cap

+Additionally there is a presale cap.
+Once reached the sale converts to the full public sale with a separate set of bonus conditions.

 - [ ] test coverage complete